Reviews for Car Dealerships 101

 So, when you do approach your customer for a review?

-After working through the buying process, let your customer know how important reviews are to your dealership and that you would appreciate feedback.
-If your customer doesn't bite, don't write him or her off.
+After working through the buying process, let your customer know how important reviews are to your dealership and that you would appreciate the feedback.
+If your customer doesn’t bite, don’t write him or her off.
 Buying a car is a big deal and more likely than not, customers will forget your request.
 Give them a month before requesting a review via email.

 Set up a workflow that triggers an email send 30 days after a new customer purchases a vehicle.
 Keep it short, simple, personal, and to the point.
 Let your customers know how much you value their business and ask them to leave a Google review.
 Provide a link so there is no hassle or confusion.
 Also provide an alternative if your customer was not satisfied with his or her experience, such as a phone number to speak to the sales manager.

 3. Don’t bombard your customers with review requests.

 You can’t force your customers to leave a review, so don’t be pushy.
 One request in person and one via email is appropriate.
 If neither requests convince your customer to leave a review, don’t continue to try as you may annoy the customer.

 However, there is a sneaky exception.
 If you email a new customer with a promotion or reminder that it’s time to have an oil change, make one last effort to subtly mention that you’d appreciate a review (include a link).
 Still nothing?
 Cut your losses and focus on keeping your customer happy and willing to come back for his or her next vehicle.

 4. Don’t ignore bad reviews.